arangodb/docs/3.9/data-science-dgl-adapter.md

 ---
 layout: default
 description: >-
-  ArangoDB-DGL Adapter exports graphs from ArangoDB into Deep Graph Library (DGL), a Python package for graph neural networks, and vice-versa
+  The ArangoDB-DGL Adapter exports graphs from ArangoDB into Deep Graph Library (DGL), a Python package for graph neural networks, and vice-versa
 ---
 # DGL Adapter